francescobertolotti/gravitymodel/README.md

 The following repository contains two set of elements:
 1. the Python notebook used for the analysis
-2. the datasets uded to calibrated and test the results
+2. the datasets used to calibrate and test the results

 Notably, the following version of the Python libraries were used:
 * pandas 1.5.3